|

 KEEP on doing this till you are good at it.
 Keep practicing on your

-smashes to maintain the extreme power (Thats the reason why I
+smashes to maintain that extreme power (Thats the

 for fun, keep the power and drive back with flat returns (counter